davidkern1/perl-final-project-david-kern/Readme.md

 Using the List::Compare module, the answer arrays of the master file and the student file could be compared.
 With the function `get_Ronly` those answers could be found which are not contained in the answers of the student file.

 ### What would I do differently?
-instead of manually storing the questions and answers line by line in a hash variable, I would use the module [Regexp::Grammers](https://metacpan.org/pod/Regexp::Grammars) to parse the files.
+Instead of manually storing the questions and answers line by line in a hash variable, I would use the module [Regexp::Grammers](https://metacpan.org/pod/Regexp::Grammars) to parse the files.
 This would have certainly simplified the whole process.
 Unfortunately I found this useful module late in the implementation, so there was not enough time to adapt